Air Quality In Home From Toxic Home Products & Building Materials

-Though most of us consider our home to be a clean, safe environment, the unseen dust particles and gasses that contribute to indoor air pollution can cause you serious health problems.
+Though most of us consider our home to be a clean, safe environment, the unseen dust particles and gasses toxic home products contribute to indoor air pollution can cause you serious health problems.

-It’s not only dust that can be dangerous to your health.
+It’s not only dust that can be dangerous to your health, but toxic home products.
 Building materials that contain lead, such as lead paint, are harmful.
 This is especially true of homes built before 1978, the year the federal government banned lead-based paint.

 And volatile organic compounds (VOCs) may be a problem in both older and newer homes.
 VOCs are gasses, including formaldehyde, emitted from paint, particle board, wood flooring, household cleaners, and other products typical of homes and offices.
 Even popular scented candles and air fresheners may cause harm.